Traders brace for latest jobless claim numbers

 Continue Reading Below

-U.S. equity futures have pared overnight gains, but still point to a slightly higher open when trading begins on Thursday.
+U.S. equity futures have pared overnight gains, but still point to a higher open when trading begins on Thursday.

-The major futures indexes are indicating a small rise of 0.1 percent.
+The major futures indexes are indicating a rise of 0.3 percent.

 The main economic event will be the release of weekly jobless claim numbers, which are expected to again be huge.